z3h4/useful-commands/HTML & CSS/css.md

 ## CSS Best Practices

+- Follow consistent naming convention.
+- Create logical sections in the stylesheet.
+- Avoid over-specific selectors.
+- Avoid `!important` keyword.
 - Sort CSS properties (i.e. ascending order).
 This makes it easier to read your code.
+- Take advantage of style inheritance.
 - Extract Repeatitive Patterns (Object-Oriented CSS)
   - Object-oriented CSS is a set of principles for creating reusable components.
   - The two principles in object-oriented CSS are:
-    1. Separate container and content
+    1. Separate container and content.
     2. Separate structure and skin.
-- Avoid repetitive values by using CSS variables
+- Avoid repetitive values by using CSS variables (keep it DRY)

-  - CSS variables are also called custom properties.
+  - CSS variables are also called **custom properties**.
-  - We often declare variables using the `:root` pseudo-class selector that targets the html element.
-We can then access these variables using the `var()` function.
+  - We often declare variables using the `:root` pseudo-class selector that targets the `html` element.
+  - We can then access these variables using the `var()` function.
+These custom properties get inherited by all the elements in the DOM.

         :root {
           --primary-color: grey;